School transport for reception to year 11 children

 Distance measurements and home address

-When deciding on eligibility for assistance with transport, the measurement from home to school will be taken from the boundary of the home to the nearest entrance gate (not always the main entrance) to the school following the nearest available walked route (which can mean a suitable footpath or bridle-path).
+When deciding on eligibility for assistance with transport, the measurement from home to school will be taken from the boundary of the home to the nearest entrance gate (not always the main entrance) to the school following the nearest available walked route (this can include footpaths, bridleways and public rights of way).
 Where a private road or farm track exists, this is included in the measurement.
 This means that in some cases, pupils living in the same street or even in adjoining properties may not all be eligible for free home to school transport.

 When deciding on eligibility for children in receipt of free school meals or if parents receive their maximum level of working tax credit, routes of two miles or less will be measured as a walked route, using footpaths or bridle ways.
 Routes over two miles will be measured along road routes.
 This only applies to children if they are in receipt of free school meals or if parents receive their maximum level of working tax credit.

 Routes from home to school are regularly reviewed by the local authority to incorporate newly identified routes into the electronic mapping system used for measuring.
-If a route from home to school is re-measured and found to be under the qualifying distance, free home to school transport will be withdrawn with a full terms notice.
+If a route from home to school is re-measured and found to be under the qualifying distance, free home to school transport will be withdrawn with a six weeks notice.

 School transport safety